carlablanco/dlp-to-data-catalog-asset/README.md

 ```
 BigQuery Parameters:

-dataset: The name of the BigQuery dataset to analyze.
+- dataset: The name of the BigQuery dataset to analyze.
-table: The BigQuery table to be scanned.
+- table: The BigQuery table to be scanned.
 If None, the entire dataset will be scanned.
 Optional.

 ### CloudSQL:

 CloudSQL Parameters:
 The following additional parameters are required for running the project with CloudSQL as the data source:

-instance: The name of the CloudSQL instance.
+- instance: The name of the CloudSQL instance.
-zone: The zone where the CloudSQL instance is located.
+- zone: The zone where the CloudSQL instance is located.
-db_user: The IAM user of the database.
-This should match the application default credentials.
+- service_account: Email address of the service account to be used.
-db_name: The name of the database within the CloudSQL instance.
+- db_name: The name of the database within the CloudSQL instance.
-db_type: The type of the database (only accepts `mysql` or `postgres`).
+- db_type: The type of the database (only accepts `mysql` or `postgres`).
-table: The name of the table to inspect within the CloudSQL database.
+- table: The name of the table to inspect within the CloudSQL database.

 #### For CLoudSQL (MySQL):